KrisCris/AllStackable/README.md

 [4].
 Server?

 **You have to install this mod on both sides.
-Server will automatically let clients know if any item needs to be modified and synced.**
+The server will automatically let clients know if any item needs to be modified and synced.**

-**Also, use [LoganDark's mod, fabric-languagehack](https://github.com/LoganDark/fabric-languagehack/releases), or something similar for enabling server-side (server cli) text translation if you want to see feedbacks in the console.**
+**Also, use [LoganDark's mod, fabric-languagehack](https://github.com/LoganDark/fabric-languagehack/releases), or something similar for enabling server-side (server cli) text translation if you want to see feedback in the console.**

 [5].
-Sorting non-stackable items that made stackable by this mod.
+Sorting non-stackable items that are made stackable by this mod.

 **Identical to sorting normal items. https://streamable.com/11hm1a**

 [6].
-Surpass 64 items limit?
+Surpass 64-item limit?

 ***NO***

 [7].
-I find a bug! / This mod doesn't work! / Any other Issues
+I found a bug! / This mod doesn't work! / Any other Issues

 **[Report!](https://github.com/KrisCris/AllStackable/issues/)**

 ## Notice:

-(Some issues that related to how Minecraft's code works)
+(Some issues related to how Minecraft's code works)

 **[1].** Have a test before using/consuming certain types of stacked items (especially those having special functionalities), since you may lose them all or encounter unexpected behaviors.
 (Even though most issues are fixed in previous versions, please let me know if you found new bugs.)